Promoting Partnerships To Improve Veterans’ Health

 • Launch conversations around investment, innovation, and equity

 Save the Date!
-November 2025
+Fall 2026

 This event will:

-• Showcase VA research priorities and capacity
+• Highlight VA research priorities in neurology, brain health, TBI, and pain

 NAVREF invites partners across sectors to support this growing series by: